 We want to share a story from a service user who availed of our services and encourages people to reach out.

 Still living in the home in which she was born, Violet, 82, comes from just outside Dungannon.
 As a primary school teacher, she was surrounded by colleagues and pupils every day.
-Violent's long involvement in the community includes her time as a former captain and president of the local golf club.
+Violet's long involvement in the community includes her time as a former captain and president of the local golf club.

 As a child, she fondly remembers festivities with her family, after the routine farming work was completed, and the buzz of friends calling at the house.
 Violet’s mother passed away in September 2007.
 It was a difficult period but she was thankful for a loving nephew who provided her with support and companionship.